Chapter Sixty Five XIII

 "I concede the babe part, and the part about being in my arms.
 The evil world part I dispute, you were well versed."

-Amaya grins, "Point taken, what is for dinner?"
+Amaya scrunches her lips, "Point taken, what is for dinner?"

 "How's room service, skip dressing and going out?"